Henrryfight/python/README.md

-# python
+# leetcode
-some code in python
+some thinkings in leetcode